 Energy Storage and Metabolic Roles

 Lipids excel at energy storage.
-A gram of fat stores more than twice the energy of a gram of carbohydrate or protein.
-This efficiency is due to the high number of carbon-hydrogen bonds in lipid molecules, which release substantial energy when broken down.
-Adipose tissue, composed largely of triglycerides, serves as the body's long-term energy reserve, cushioning organs and providing insulation Most people skip this — try not to..
+Here's the thing — a gram of fat stores more than twice the energy of a gram of carbohydrate or protein.
+And this efficiency is due to the high number of carbon-hydrogen bonds in lipid molecules, which release substantial energy when broken down.
+Adipose tissue, composed largely of triglycerides, serves as the body's long-term energy reserve, cushioning organs and providing insulation And that's really what it comes down to..

 Unlike carbohydrates, which are quickly metabolized for immediate energy, lipids are reserved for sustained energy needs.
 This makes them essential for organisms that undergo long periods without food, such as migratory birds or hibernating mammals.